cdig/svga-starter/README.md

-# SVGA Starter
+# SVGA Starter v3
 Download this project when starting a new SVGA.

-Check [The Wiki](https://github.com/cdig/lunchboxsessions/wiki/Make-A-New-SVG-Activity) for more info.
+Check [The SVGA Wiki](https://github.com/cdig/svga/wiki) for more info.

 ## License
 Copyright (c) 2015-2016 CD Industrial Group Inc. http://www.cdiginc.com